Commentary|Podcasts|October 23, 2025

 American Pharmacists Month: How Community Pharmacy Innovation Relies on Expansion, Collaboration

-With the constant financial hurdles businesses must maneuver, the community pharmacy industry has lately struggled with finding new ways to innovate within their practices.
+With the constant financial hurdles businesses face, the community pharmacy industry has struggled with finding new ways to innovate within its practices.

-During American Pharmacists Month, Moore joined Drug Topics to discuss the importance of innovation, collaboration, and so much more within pharmacy practice.
-From the factors that pharmacists were most known for prior to the 21st century, all the way up to the current industry challenges existing today, Moore believes that industry developments have led to a reprioritization of innovation within pharmacy practice.
+During American Pharmacists Month, Moore joined Drug Topics to discuss the importance of innovation, collaboration, and other key aspects of pharmacy practice.
+From the factors that pharmacists were most known for before the 21st century to the current industry challenges, Moore believes that industry developments have led to a reprioritization of innovation within pharmacy practice.

-Outside of innovation, however, pharmacies continue to experience workforce and burnout challenges, negative outcomes stemming from PBM control, and an inability to expand pharmacists’ scopes in specific states.
+Aside from innovation, pharmacies continue to experience workforce and burnout challenges, negative outcomes stemming from PBM control, and an inability to expand pharmacists’ scopes in specific states.

 “We're not able to do everything that some of our peers [and] colleagues are doing, some of the great work.
 But we're still working hard,” Moore continued.
-“We've got a great team here at Condo Pharmacy and we're working with both our state society, CPESN, NCPA to update our scope here in New York, and hopefully lots of great stuff to come soon.”
+“We've got a great team here at Condo Pharmacy, and we're working with both our state society, CPESN, [and] NCPA to update our scope here in New York, and hopefully [there will be] lots of great stuff to come soon.”

-Learn more about his experience as a pharmacy owner trying to meander a persistently evolving pharmacy landscape, from innovation and collaboration to the expansion of clinical services and creation of additional revenue streams.
+Learn more about his experience as a pharmacy owner trying to navigate a constantly changing pharmacy landscape, from innovation and collaboration to expanding clinical services and creating additional revenue streams.

-Stay tuned for weekly podcast episodes of Over the Counter powered by Drug Topics every Thursday afternoon.
-Check out our most recent episode with Brad Phillips, PharmD, BCACP, who also helped Drug Topics celebrate American Pharmacists Month through his insights on pharmacy education and the experience incoming pharmacists receive prior to beginning their professional careers.
+Stay tuned for weekly podcast episodes of Over the Counter, powered by Drug Topics, every Thursday afternoon.
+Check out our most recent episode with Brad Phillips, PharmD, BCACP, who also helped Drug Topics celebrate American Pharmacists Month through his insights into pharmacy education and the experience incoming pharmacists receive before beginning their professional careers.

 Ready to impress your pharmacy colleagues with the latest drug information, industry trends, and patient care tips?
 Sign up today for our free Drug Topics newsletter.